billfitzgerald/infosec-primer/testing_scenarios.md

 </figure>
 </div>

-#### E2.3.2.2 Check whether login credentials are posted using https (web applications and mobile apps)
+#### E2.3.2.2 Check Whether Login Credentials Are Posted Using HTTPS (Web Applications and Mobile Apps)

 Submit a login attempt and examine the transaction in the proxy.